Rachid Koraïchi

 Rachid Koraïchi (رشيد قريشي) is an Algerian artist, sculptor, print-maker and ceramicist, noted for his contemporary artwork which integrates calligraphy as a graphic element.

-Life and career
+Early life and education

 Rachid Koraïchi was born on 20 January 1947 in Ain Beida, Algeria into a Sufi family of Qu'ranic scholars and copyists.

-He received his early art education at the École des Beaux-Arts in Algeria, where he studied calligraphy.
+Koraïchi received his early art education at the École des Beaux-Arts in Algeria, where he studied calligraphy.
 Later, he attended the École des Arts Décoratifs and the École des Beaux-Arts in Paris.

-His Sufi upbringing has influenced much of his work by giving him an abiding fascination with scripts and symbols.
+His Sufi upbringing has influenced much of his work by giving him an interest in scripts and symbols.
 For Koraïchi, writing is sacred and charged with meaning.
 His work makes extensive use of Arabic calligraphy as well as glyphs drawn from other languages.